13 min read

-Step 1: Identify exactly where the bottleneck is taking place: Is it at the gluing, packing or feeding stage(s)?
+Step 1: Identify exactly where the bottleneck is taking place in your company: Is it at the gluing, packing or feeding stage(s)?

 Step 2: Conduct an in-depth internal analysis of your production to have a better understanding of what your production looks like today in the folding and gluing department.

 Step 3: Break down the percentage of different box types produced and their average changeover times.
 This will allow you to pinpoint exactly where inefficiencies are taking place for you to be able to select solutions with the capability requirements that you need.

 Step 4: Analyze your current machines and ask yourself those 3 critical questions: